 Lakewood, New Jersey

-The luxurious Laurel House in Lakewood was situated only sixty-five miles south of New York City.
-Blessed with a slightly milder climate, this winter and spring resort offered numerous outdoor recreational activities normally associated with the summer season.
-In fact, the pine barrens of New Jersey proved to be so appealing that some of the hotel’s wealthy clients later built estates in the area.
+The luxurious Laurel House was situated only sixty-five miles south of New York City.
+This winter-spring resort hotel offered the type of outdoor activities normally associated with the summer season.
+In fact, the relatively mild climate of the pine barrens of New Jersey was so appealing that some of the wealthy guests later built estates in the area.

 Clifton Springs, New York

-The Sanitarium at Clifton Springs served a surprisingly lavish dinner on New Years Day in 1885.
-Situated in western New York, this medical facility practiced alternative forms of medicine, such as hydrotherapy which used water to promote healing, and homeopathy, a practice that administered minute doses of a remedy that would in larger amounts produce symptoms similar to those of the disease.
+The Sanitarium at Clifton Springs served a surprisingly lavish dinner on the first day of 1885.
+This medical facility practiced alternative forms of medicine, including hydrotherapy to promote healing and homeopathy that employed minute doses of a remedy that would produce symptoms similar to those of the disease if administered in larger amounts.

 Emporia, Kansas

-The Central Kansas Live Stock Association held their first annual ball and banquet on January 1, 1885 at the Coolidge Hotel in Emporia.
-Situated on upland prairie, where the Atchison, Topeka & Santa Fe Railway crossed the Missouri-Kansas-Texas Railroad, the town of about 6,000 was ideally positioned to ship their crops and grass-fattened cattle to markets on the East and West coasts.
+One hundred and thirty couples attended first annual ball and banquet of the Central Kansas Live Stock Association at the Coolidge Hotel in Emporia.
+Situated on upland prairie, this town of about 6,000 was well situated at the junction of the Atchison, Topeka & Santa Fe and the Missouri-Kansas-Texas railroads.
+In addition to transporting their crops and grass-fattened cattle to markets on the East and West coasts, the railroads brought in fresh oysters and fish.

-The most unusual thing about this menu are the names of the domestic breeds of cattle and swine.
-Utilizing the efficient rail system to enrich their banquet, various hams and cuts of beef were shipped to Emporia from all seven counties encompassed by this association.
-Although Galloway, Hereford, and Durham cattle originated from the United Kingdom, two of the three breeds of swine were developed in the United States.
+One of the most interesting aspects of this bill of fare are the domestic breeds of cattle and swine that were procured from all seven counties of the Central Kansas Live Stock Association.
+Although Galloway, Hereford, and Durham cattle were developed in the United Kingdom, two of the three breeds of swine originated in the United States.
 Chester White hogs first appeared in Chester County, Pennsylvania sometime around 1818.
-At about the same, the Shaker community in Ohio bred the Poland China, using a boar and three sows purchased from a firm in Philadelphia.
-Excellent feeders that gain weight quickly, Poland China now rank high in U.S. pork production.3 However, Berkshire hogs later became a rare breed.
-Pink-hued and heavily marbled, Berkshire hogs have made a comeback in recent years, showing up on the menus of upscale restaurants that select this breed for its juiciness and flavor.
+At about the same time, the Shaker community in Ohio bred the Poland China which are excellent feeders and gain weight quickly.
+They now rank high in U.S. pork production.3 The heavily-marbled Berkshire hogs would later become a rare breed but have recently made a comeback.
+Although the valleys of central Kansas were dotted with many well-tilled farms, only a few vegetables appear on the menu.4

 Epilogue

-As it turned out, there was some big news coming out of Emporia in 1885.
-It all began the month before this banquet, when James Walkup, a forty-eight-year-old businessman and acting mayor of Emporia, traveled to New Orleans to visit its brothels.
-While there, he met fifteen-year-old Minnie Wallace, the daughter of the woman who ran the boarding house where he was staying.
-Walkup became infatuated with the teenager who played the piano and sang in the city’s red-light district.
-Although she spurned his initial advances, Minnie eventually agreed to marry him.
-However, a month after the newly-married couple returned to Emporia, Walkup fell ill and died; Minnie was charged with murder.4
+There was also big news in Emporia in 1885.
+James Walkup, a forty-eight-year-old businessman and acting mayor, traveled to New Orleans to visit the brothels.
+He became infatuated fifteen-year-old Minnie Wallace, the daughter of the woman who ran the boarding house where he was staying.
+The teenager played the piano and sang in the city’s red-light district.
+Although Minnie spurned his initial advances, she eventually agreed to marry him.
+A month after the newlyweds returned to Emporia, Walkup fell ill and died.
+When Minnie was charged with murder, reporters came from all over the country to cover the trial.5

 1. Card stock of this type was often used for hotel menus.
 It is unusual to find a printed menu from a private social affair, suggesting that formal menus were not often printed for these occasions.